awsdocs/aws-step-functions-developer-guide/doc_source/amazon-states-language-pass-state.md

 }
 ```

-Suppose the input to this state is:
+Suppose the input to this state is this:

 ```
 {